crodier/software-blog/_posts/2025-03-27-open-gamma.md

-Two people in the world know, maybe three now, that I invented Strata, the OpenGamma library for pricing financial derivatives.
+Two people in the world know, maybe three now,  I helped invent Strata, the OpenGamma library for pricing financial derivatives.

 It's a superb library, kudos to the team who designed and authored it.
 I did not author it, but I sketched it in a whiteboard, for the now CTO, when he was getting in started in industry.

-My biggest failure as an Enginner led to their success, maybe as an entire organization.  the now CTO was a junior developer, a year out of university, brilliant.
+My biggest failure as an Engineer led to their success, maybe as an entire organization.  the now CTO was a junior developer, a year out of university, brilliant.
 This was in hmmm, 2012 or 2013.  long ago.
 We were w client who had signed up to use Open Gamma 1.0.
 Strata is 2.0 effectively.

-OpenGamma 1.0 was a horrible software system, in Java.
+OpenGamma 1.0 was an extremely complex software system, in Java.
 It was Java, and my boss asked me to evaluate it to replace FinCad, an expensive commercial library we used, million dollar license fees.  considerable spend for a hedge fund.
 FinCad is an awesome library.
 It just is not cheap, and you can't alter the pricing models, which is a big deal on a pricing group, at a hedge fund (financial instrument derivative pricing.)

-Strata wise, is good use of UML design for finance, modeling as software, and some slick coding and date math work.
+Strata is good use of UML design for finance, modeling as software, and some slick coding and date math work.
 It is not a small problem, but modeled well, is straightforward enough.  there are calculators which take Instruments as inputs, and produce analytics results.
 It is a good read if you have time.
 I was able to suggest exactly how this should work, after having done FinCad for a long time.

 Prior to Strata, my hedge fund was an early adopter of OpenGamma.
 Some brilliant quantitative mathematicians had built it "quants.".
 But in 1.0, they were focused on building "a platform for portfolio pricing", and not a library.
 Essentially, in building a framework for pricing a portfolio.